da-penguin-guy/Virgil/Overview.md

 Look at the example JSON or the example scripts for more specific information.

-# Info Message
+# Parameter Request
-Info Messages are similar to status updates, with a few key differences.
+Parameter Requests are similar to status updates, with a few key differences.
-Info messages are requested via an Info Request and sent to a single master device.
+Parameter Requests are requested via an Parameter Request and sent to a single master device.
 They are also able to give data on all slave preamps, if requested to.
-Info Messages communicate the capabilities of each preamp, such as gain ranges, precision, etc.
+Parameter Requests communicate the capabilities of each preamp, such as gain ranges, precision, etc.
-Info Messages are sent via UDP.
+Parameter Requests are sent via UDP.

 Look at the example JSON or the example scripts for more specific information.

-# Error Message
+# Error Response
-Error Messages are sent whenever a command was unable to be processed.
+Error Responses are sent whenever a command was unable to be processed.
 This could be if a master attempts to change a fixed gain, sends an unrecognized command, or many other situations.
 Error packets are UDP.
 Error packets have 2 values, the error type and error string.